biagioT/jpa-search-helper/README.md

   - `notAllowedFilters`: not allowed filters.
   - `likeFilters`: allowed like filters (_contains_, _startsWith_, _endsWith_).
 Default: true.
   - `ordinalEnum`: only for `ENUM` type; true if search via ordinal
+  - `jsonPath`: required for `JSONB`; represents the JSON path inside the jsonb column.

-Continuing the example, our entity classes:
+Continuing the example, here are our entity classes:

 ```java
 @Entity